- Opportunity Identification & Proposal Development (RDS)

-- Proposal Review
+- Proposal Review (OSR)

-- Proposal Submission
+- Proposal Submission (OSR)

-- Sponsored Research Application Process
+- Sponsored Research Application Process & Timeline

 - Budget Preparation

-- Georgetown University Medical Center Rates
+- Track and report on pending proposals for Georgetown University Medical Center researchers

 The Office of Sponsored Research (OSR) is the Authorized Organizational Representative (AOR) for the Georgetown University Medical Center (GUMC).

-GUMC electronic proposal transmittal packages must be submitted by faculty or RDS staff using the OSR Transmittal and Complaince Review System (TRACS) and received by OSR for review and approval no later than ten (10) days prior to the submission deadline.
+GUMC proposal packages for institutional review are submitted for the PI by RDS staff using the TRACS and received by OSR for review and approval no later than ten (10) days prior to the submission deadline.
 TRACS routes the transmittal package for PI review and assurance, Chair approval and review and approval by OSR and other relevant administrative offices.

 - Principal Investigators (PIs) are responsible for technical and financial quality and accuracy of their grant and contract applications.